rdelhommer/au-fa-check/README.md

 ![overview](https://github.com/rdelhommer/au-fa-check/blob/master/docs/images/overview.png)

 ## Compatibility
-At this time, this libary is only compatible with FontAwesome 4.x.x and Solid icons in FontAwesome 5.x.x
+At this time, this libary is only compatible with font icons in FontAwesome 4.x.x and Solid font icons in FontAwesome 5.x.x.
+We hope to support SVG icons in the future

 ## Installation and Usage
 This plugin uses FontAwesome font icons.
 You'll need to ensure that the css classes are bundled with your app